 Kasturi Restaurant: One of the Best Bengali Restaurants in Esplanade Area!

-I heard of Kasturi during my internship days in a famous Dharmatala hotel.
-It was a monthly ritual of the staffs to host an occasional party at Kasturi, despite them being working at one of the best Bengali restaurants in a star category hotel!
+I heard of Kasturi restaurant during my internship days in a famous Dharmatala hotel.
+It was a monthly ritual of the staffs to host an occasional party at Kasturi, the iconic Bangladeshi restaurant, despite them being employed at one of the best Bengali restaurants in a star hotel of Kolkata!

 Pin it for later read!

 Kasturi Restaurant at Esplanade, Kolkata is a 24 years old Bengali restaurant specializing in Bangladeshi Dhakai Cuisine!